ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-issm.md

 Below, we provide a brief overview of the key "steps" contained in the example MISMIP configuration provided here:

 * **Steps 1 - 2: Model parameterisation**
-    - **Step 1 - Mesh generation:** This step generates an anisotropic model mesh based on the resolution requested (see Section 3.4).
+    - **Step 1 - Mesh generation:** This step generates an anisotropic model mesh based on the resolution requested (see [Model Configurations](#model-configurations)).
-    - **Step 2 - Model configuration and initial conditions:** This step configures the model components and sets initial conditions based on the model requested (see Section 3.4).
+    - **Step 2 - Model configuration and initial conditions:** This step configures the model components and sets initial conditions based on the model requested (see [Model Configurations](#model-configurations)).

 * **Steps 3 - 8: Model initialisation**
     - **Step 3 - Initial transient relaxation:** This step performs a 200,000 year relaxation transient stress balance.